 You can see more robots built with 3DoT in action here:

-Get the essential robot accessories, as well as all of our favorite shields.
-Shields plug into the top or front headers on the board to add features to your device
+Get all of our favorite shields.
+Shields plug into the top or front headers on the board to add features to your robot.
+Includes:

 Upon receiving your 3DoT, scan the QR Code on the board to open up the 3DoT Documentation Site.